-I can’t really answer this question, because we always chose to visit malaria-free areas with our kids up to now.
+I can’t really answer this question, because we have always chosen to visit malaria-free areas with our kids up to now.
 I always read that malaria pills aren’t advisable for young kids under 5-6 years old.
 And since there are perfectly nice malaria-free areas to take your kids on safari, why would you take the risk…

 We visited Kruger NP and Etosha NP in July (African winter), when malaria risk is very low.
 We used mosquito sprays with DEET, but that’s it.
-Southern part of South Africa is malaria-free all year round.
+The southern part of South Africa is malaria-free all year round.
 There are several private game reserves in that area, and also Addo Elephant National Park is malaria-free.
 All perfect places for the first safari with kids.

 If you are traveling to an area that has high malaria risk, make sure to talk to your doctor before the trip.
 For more medical information you can check this website of the Institute of Tropical Medicine in Antwerp, Belgium.
 You can find medical advice for any country you are traveling to.

 Do we need any special vaccinations when going on safari with kids?

 What to pack for kids on safari?

 You don’t really need to pack anything special for kids on safari.
 Except – my best tip – pack one pair of binoculars for each child.
 It keeps them interested and engaged during the rides.
 Safari involves lots of driving and lots of patience.
-Binoculars is better than any toy.
+Binoculars are better than any toy.
 Just don’t waste your money on toy binoculars, there are plenty of affordable decent quality binoculars that kids can use.

 If your kids can read already, it might be interesting to take a book or an African wildlife guide, so that they can look up in the book what kind of animals they saw, etc. But don’t count on doing much reading on the bumpy roads in Africa’s National Parks.